-You will be assigned to a Cooperating Teacher in an approved public-school classroom.
-You will be observing and participating in your Cooperating Teacher's classroom during the entire year.
+You will be assigned to a cooperating teacher in an approved public-school classroom.
+You will be observing and participating in your cooperating teacher's classroom during the entire year.
 The full year experience is an important part of the pre-service preparation of becoming a teacher.
-Your teaching assignment runs with the public-school calendar, not the UTA calendar for most programs.
+Your teaching assignment aligns with the public-school calendar, not the UTA calendar.